code-423n4/2023-12-revolutionprotocol/README.md

 ### [TokenEmitter](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/TokenEmitter.sol) attacks

-The second biggest difference from Nouns is that there are 2 classes of governance shares, the ERC721 auction item (VerbsToken) and the nontransferable ERC20.
+Another large distinction from Nouns is that there are 2 classes of governance shares, the ERC721 auction item (VerbsToken) and the nontransferable ERC20.
 These two tokens are used to vote on the CultureIndex and choose the next auction item, and in the future will be used to govern a DAO with a treasury.
 It is essential to explore potential ways in which the ERC20 emission from the TokenEmitter can be exploited to gain an outsized governance share.

 ### Creator rate attacks